Adhithi02/55_RuntimeTerrors_Fintech/README.md

 Visualize expenses and borrowed/lent money using dynamic charts.

 AI-Powered Smart Saving Planner:
-Integrate a Gen AI tool to review your current budget and suggest adjustments according to your inputs .
+Integrate a  AI tool to review your current budget and suggest adjustments according to your inputs .
 Provide tailored recommendations for balancing essential spending, non-essentials, and savings based on your financial situation.

 Data Storage and Analysis: